microsoft/playwright/docs/src/test-api/class-testoptions.md

 * `'retain-on-failure'`: Record video for each test, but remove all videos from successful test runs.
 * `'on-first-retry'`: Record video only when retrying a test for the first time.

+To control video size, pass an object with `mode` and `size` properties.
 If video size is not specified, it will be equal to [`property: TestOptions.viewport`] scaled down to fit into 800x800.
 If `viewport` is not configured explicitly the video size defaults to 800x450.
 Actual picture of each page will be scaled down if necessary to fit the specified size.

 Learn more about [recording video](./test-configuration.md#record-video).